| |

 The Triage: GKE Pod Address Exhaustion

-IP_SPACE_EXHAUSTED is often a terminal diagnosis for a production cluster.
-I recently stepped into a war room where a client’s primary scaling group had flatlined.
-Workloads were cordoned, deployments were stuck in Pending, and the estimated cost of the stall was nearing $15k per hour in lost transaction volume.
+GKE pod IP exhaustion is one of the few failure modes that gives you no warning before it goes terminal.
+I recently stepped into a war room where a client’s primary scaling group had flatlined — workloads cordoned, deployments stuck in Pending, and the estimated cost of the stall nearing $15k per hour in lost transaction volume.
+The culprit wasn’t traffic.
+It was a /20 subnet that had quietly run out of address space, and a set of GKE allocation defaults nobody had questioned at design time.

 Google Cloud Console logs showing GKE pod IP exhaustion errors and failed pod scheduling.